thorpej/CoPicoVision/README.md

 * $53 writes (extended memory enable register)
 * $7F writes (ROM disable register)

-Alas, all of the outputs of the IODEC GAL are consumed with the above requirements (on the CoPicoVision, there is a third VDPEN output signal that is used to enable the bus transcievers that perform the 5V <-> 3V3 level shifting between the Z80 and the Pi Pico in addition to the standard read/write selectors), so a pair of NOR gates from a 74HCT02 are used in conjunction with the /AYSEL output from IODEC, the A0 address line, and the Z80's /WR signal to generate the BC1 and BDIR signals used to interface with the AY-3-8910.
+A pair of NOR gates from a 74HCT02 are used in conjunction with the /AYSEL output from IODEC, the A0 address line, and the Z80's /WR signal to generate the BC1 and BDIR signals used to interface with the AY-3-8910.

 ### Audio
 The audio section is comprised of the two sound chips, whose outputs are